mtanghu/LEAP/src/leap/fastformerLM/README.md

 Plotted is the validation perplexity of the Additive Attention models (blue and orange) compared to full attention model (GPT2 in green) with the model sizes stated in the legend trained on Wikitext-2 using a T5 tokenizer with sequence lengths of 2048.
 The "Windowed Additive Attention" uses local Additive Attention explained in the "Local Additive Attention (or Windowed Attention)" section.
 After loading the model with the lowest validation perplexity, the test set perplexity for Additive Attention was 71.0, for Windowed Additive Attention 50.0, and for GPT2 59.7.

 As we can see on this small scale experiment, the Windowed Additive Attention strongly outcompetes the standard Additive Attention and converges faster with less perplexity compared to even GPT2 (with slightly less parameters too).
 Even though these results are preliminary, the long sequence length of 2048 should already be enough to test the abilities of this model as being better than an RNN like LSTMs as found by this [Scaling Laws paper](https://arxiv.org/abs/2001.08361) (Figure 7 finds that LSTM scaling bends at around 1M parameters, and at context lengths of >1000, the LSTM should be unable to compete).
 Also because of the linear local attention, it may be more reasonable to believe that this model can scale up (as the combinations of local and global attentions should be able to model complex sequence information from short-range to long-range).
-Furthermore, this model beats both [Mogrifier LSTM](https://arxiv.org/abs/1909.01792v2) and [AWD LSTM](https://arxiv.org/abs/1708.02182v1) (when not using dynamic eval) on even though those models use >30M parameters (see the [leaderboard on paperswithcode](https://paperswithcode.com/sota/language-modelling-on-wikitext-2))
+Furthermore, this model beats both [Mogrifier LSTM](https://arxiv.org/abs/1909.01792v2) and [AWD LSTM](https://arxiv.org/abs/1708.02182v1) (when not using dynamic eval) on Wikitext-2 perplexity even though those models use >30M parameters (see the [leaderboard on paperswithcode](https://paperswithcode.com/sota/language-modelling-on-wikitext-2)).

 **Speed:** Both Additive Attention training runs took ~30 minutes while GPT2 took ~48 minutes (1.6x the time) which should become more pronounced at context lengths greater than 2048 and larger model sizes.
 Also the convergence was faster.